oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/auto-scaling.md

 The [autoscaler docs explain some of these](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics)

-## Step 4: Other forms of AutoScaling
+## Task 4: Other forms of AutoScaling
 Here we have looked a how to have Kubernetes create new pods based on load (horizontal auto scaling).

 OKE also supports vertical auto scaling (increasing the allowed resource limits on a pod) and to allow for situations where a pod may not sale horizontally that well.